When to repair your computer and when to replace it

 Next phase is to do hardware tests

 • You can test your hard drive by running CrystalDiskInfo which will give an idea to the state of the hard drive.
 Any types of relocated sector counts or other types of faults recorded usually indicate hard drive failure.
-Any noises coming the hard drive like beeping, loud spinning or clicking generally indicate hard drive failure.
+Any noises coming the hard drive like beeping, loud spinning or clicking generally indicate a major hard drive failure.

 • You can test your RAM by running something like Memtest.
 Which will give error indications.